Skip to main content

 Immunotherapy for Childhood Leukemia

 Immunotherapy is the use of medicines to help a person’s own immune system recognize and destroy cancer cells.
-Many types of immunotherapy are being studied for use against childhood leukemia, and some are now coming into use.
+Many types of immunotherapies are being studied to treat childhood leukemia and some are now coming into use.

-For the treatment itself, the child typically gets chemotherapy for a few days to help prepare the body.
+For the treatment itself, the child typically gets chemo for a few days to help prepare the body.
 Then the CAR T cells are infused into a vein.

-In most children who have had this treatment, the leukemia could no longer be detected within a few months of treatment, although it’s not yet clear if this means that they have been cured.
+In most children who have had this treatment, the leukemia could no longer be detected within a few months of treatment, although it is not yet clear if this means that they have been cured.
+Many children still undergo a stem cell transplant after CAR T-cell therapy.

 Possible side effects